 - How to prepare clients for AF-EMDR trauma processing including the installation of the four foundational resources.

-- How to work with big T and small t traumas
+- How to work with large T and small t traumas.

 - How to use bridging